ttt30ga/awesome-product-design/README.md

 * [London Datastore](https://data.london.gov.uk/) The London Datastore is a free and open data-sharing portal
 * [YouGov](https://yougov.com/) We believe in the power of participation
 * [Data.Gov](https://data.gov.uk/) Find data published by government departments and agencies, public bodies and local authorities
+* [The Tate Collection](https://github.com/tategallery/collection) Here we present the metadata for around 70,000 artworks

 ## IOT
 #### Read